-Not knowing your customer base can prevent you from reaching their goals
+Not knowing your customer base can prevent you from reaching your goals

 How to collect the data necessary to create a strong understanding of your user